 You are expected to attend all lectures in person unless you are in quarantine or isolation, or you have another medical or other valid excuse.
-Recognizing that medical absences may be higher than normal, especially at the beginning of the semester, all lectures will be broadcast synchronously via zoom.
-If you have a medically excused absence, you should join the lecture synchronously.
+Recognizing that medical absences are possible, lectures will be recorded on Zoom.
+If you have a medically excused absence, you will be given access to lecture recording.
 If your absence is not medically excused, you will be marked as absent (see above for how this may impact your grade).
-In the event that I need to go into isolation, the lectures will be delivered online via zoom.